multiplylabs/g1pilot/README.md

 - [License](#license)

 ## Pre-requisites
-- Be connected to the robot via WiFi or Ethernet. **It's important to know which interface you are using.**
+- Be connected to the robot via Ethernet. **It's important to know which interface you are using.**

 ## Quick Start
 ### Docker (recommended)
 We prepare two docker images to build and run the package.
-One is for building in the laptop, and the other is for running in the robot.
+One is for building in the teleoperation station, and the other is for running in the robot.
 Both images are located in the `docker` folder.
 You can build and run the images with the provided scripts.
 To build the docker image in the laptop, run the following command:
   ```bash